jeangit/luatoile/README.md

 1. Packaging of projects using http frameworks, for local use on desktop.

 ## How to
+### deps needed

+1. Obviously, `lua`.
+Tested with 5.3 and 5.2 flavors, not with `luajit` (but should work).
+1. `luasocket`.
+You can install it with `luarocks` package manager, or directly from your distribution (or from the sources).

+It is planned to provide an all-in-one distribution for packaging projects, but for the moment, you have to install yourself tho deps.

 ### launch
 Launch `lunetoile.lua` and it will serve you well (even so, read [the alternatives](#alternatives-in-lua))